 WASHINGTON, DC.- The Foundation for Art and Preservation in Embassies

-In 2013, FAPE launched a collection of American photography with donations by Tina Barney and William Wegman.
-FAPE's Photography Collection expanded in 2014 with donations by Richard Benson, Sidney Felsen and Carrie Mae Weems.
-Cindy Sherman is the sixth artist to donate an edition to FAPE's newest initiative.
+In 2013, FAPE launched a collection of American photography, which supports its mission of cross-cultural understanding within the diplomatic community and the international public, with editions by Tina Barney and William Wegman.
+FAPEs Photography Collection has since expanded with donations by Richard Benson, Sidney Felsen, Cindy Sherman and Carrie Mae Weems.
+Brett Weston is the seventh artist represented in the Collection.